tsudonymn/amped-didit/pages/Membership Id Lead.md

 - Back to looking at the data for opportunities
 - Customer data driven
 - How to connect to customer desires?
-- Is Danew and Ankil the
+- Is Danew and Ankil as the users for enabling customer
+- Ford Ambassadors
+- On edge of electrification and we could help them feel good about going ahead and making the purchase -